flink-extended/ai-flow/docs/content/deployment/deploying_notification_server.md

 # Deploying Notification Server

-In this guide, we demonstrate how to deploy a Notification server.
+In this guide, we demonstrate how to deploy a Notification Server.

-## Starting Notification Server

-In this section, we will show you how to use the default configuration to start an Notification server.

-### Generate default configuration
+## Initialize Environment

-To generate the default configuration of Notification server, you can run the following command:
+To initialize the environment, you can run the following command:

 ```bash
 init-notification-env.sh